chirag-droid/AnalyzeUser/README.md

-# Reddit Utility Bot
+# Analyze Bot

-A reddit utility bot, with various different commands to help you surf reddit better.
-Has a command to analyse a user based on comments and post and many more.
+A reddit bot that sends a user's stats based on his/her last 1000's comments and posts.

 ## Environment Variables